The Blockchain Execution Dilemma: Optimizing Revenue XOR Fair Ordering: Modeling Continuous Transaction Sequencing

-The above mentioned formulation handles sequencing of transactions one block at a time.
-But as opposed to consensus, which operates in discrete intervals, transaction execution is a continuous process.
-There is no need to wait for all the transactions of a previous block to be executed before executing non-conflicting transactions from the next block.
-To allow for transaction execution continuity, we extend our problem formulation in several ways.
+Our single-shot sequencing formulation captures the transaction sequencing one block at a time.
+But as opposed to consensus, which operates in discrete intervals, transaction execution is a continuous process: there is no need to wait for all the transactions of a previous block to be executed before executing non-conflicting transactions from the next block.
+Our goal in this section is to turn this isolated, single-block problem into one whose parameters are shaped by the outcome of the previous block: the only new input carried over between iterations is the initial busy status of the workers, while every other effect of continuity is captured through changes to the problem's parameters.
+To allow for transaction execution continuity, we extend our formulation of sequencing in several ways.

-We label parameters based on the block number for which we generate the sequence: $T_{i_{inc}}$, $d_i$, $m_i$ are the set of transactions, execution deadline and the number of workers at block $i$. $T_{i_{inc}}$ denotes the set of new transactions that just came in during the new round.
-The full set of transactions that will be scheduled in round $i$ is denoted $T_{i_{all}}$.
-We also define $\theta$, which determines the maximum number of rounds for which a transaction can be deferred before it is canceled.
+We label parameters based on the block number for which we generate the sequence: $T_{i_\text{inc}}$, $d_i$, $m_i$ are respectively the set of transactions, execution deadline and the number of workers at block $i$. $T_{i_\text{inc}}$ denotes the set of new transactions that just came in during the new round.
+The full set of transactions that will be scheduled in round $i$ is denoted $T_{i_\text{all}}$.
+We also define $\theta$, a parameter which determines the maximum number of rounds for which a transaction can be deferred before it is canceled.

-We cancel transactions that have been deferred for too many rounds, and add the rest to the transaction set of the block:
+We cancel transactions that have been deferred for too many rounds, and add the rest to the transaction set of the block \(T_{i_\text{all}} = T_{i_\text{inc}} \:\cup\: \{tx_j \mid \Pi_{L_{i-1}}(tx_j) = \text{None} \:\land\: tx_j \notin T_{(i-\theta)_\text{inc}} \}\).